IRRSSUE/Analog/README.md

 currently you may needs a img for shape of clock

 Note that : need math function for placing the clock
-          : needs time function for time ( so what , bascially this is clock right xD )
+          : needs time function for time ( so what , bascially this is clock right? xD )